How Long Does Breast Augmentation Last?

 - Breast Capsulectomy: In response to capsular contracture or other implant complications, capsulectomy removes the thickened capsule to improve the appearance of the breasts.

 - En bloc capsulectomy: En bloc capsulectomy is a form of capsulectomy that removes the implant and the surrounding capsule in one piece.
 This is particularly important when the implant has ruptured.

 Want to Know More About Breast Augmentation in Miami, FL?

 Modern implants are meant to last for several years but not a lifetime.
-If you would like to learn more about our breast replacement or breast revision procedures, call our Miami office at (305) 860-0717 or use our online contact form to schedule a consultation with Dr. Mendieta.
+If you would like to learn more about our breast replacement or breast revision procedures, call our plastic surgery center in Miami at (305) 860-0717 or use our online contact form to schedule a consultation with Dr. Mendieta.